nikhil21268/Java-Game-Design/README.md

 ## Deployment
-* Run Tank Stars/desktop/src/com/mygdx/game/DesktopLauncher.java in IntellijIdea or any other IDE of your choice.
+* Run TankStars/desktop/src/com/mygdx/game/DesktopLauncher.java in IntellijIdea or any other IDE of your choice.